 36. Jim Thorpe Camping Resort

-In a lovely wooded setting, the Jim Thorpe Camping Resort offers primitive camp sites, full hook-ups for your RV, and cabins with electricity.
+In a lovely wooded setting, the Jim Thorpe Camping Resort offers primitive camp sites, full hook-ups for your RV, and cabins with electricity, plus brand new deluxe cabins with all of your household needs.
 Grab your bike and hit the scenic trail or go boating and fishing on Beltzville Lake.
 No matter the activity, you’re bound to make memories at this camping resort.

 37. Harts Content Campground